ChalmersGU-data-structure-courses/dsabook/src/markdown/03-analysis-part-1/03-comparing-algorithms.md

 The following is a function that calculates the *median* of the first, the middle and the last values in a given array.
-(This is a useful *pivot* selection for Quicksort, which will be discussed in @sec:quicksort.)
+(This is a useful *pivot* selection for Quicksort, which will be discussed in @sec:sorting-2:quicksort.)

     function medianOfThree(arr):
         n = arr.size